axanthos/orange3-textable-prototypes/doc/widgets/SciHubator.rst

 Warnings
 ~~~~~~~~

-*No label was provided.*
-    A label must be entered in the **Output segmentation label** field in
-    order for computation and data emission to proceed.

 *Please enter one or many valid DOIs.*
    A valid DOI is required for being processed by Sci-Hub.

-*No valid DOI detected.*
+The warning indicates that nothing was typed in the DOI field.

+*Step 1/3: Pre-processing...*

-*Step 1/2: Processing...*
+*Step 2/3: Processing...*

-*Step 2/2: Post-processing...*
+*Step 3/3: Post-processing...*

-*Please type DOI.*